-- A weekly list of all applications received will be sent to the full Council.
-This list will indicate those applications to be determined by the Planning Committee and those applications delegated to officers. - Where an application is delegated to an officer, Councillors who are members of the Planning Committee can request an application be 'called in' (with the exception of applications for advertisement consent).
-This must be done within 2 weeks of the date of the notification. - Each Friday, Members of the Planning Committee will also be notified where an application is delegated to officers and the recommendation is to refuse planning permission or the recommendation is to approve planning permission and an objection has been received.
-This list will also be published on the Council's website.
-Members have until the following Wednesday at 5pm, to call in the application.
+• A weekly list of all planning applications received will be sent to the full Council.
+This list will indicate those applications to be determined by the Planning Committee and those applications delegated to officers.
+Where an application is delegated to an officer, Councillors who are members of the Planning Committee can request the application be 'called in'.
+This should be done within 3 weeks from receipt of the application.
+Members of the planning Committee will also be notified where an application is delegated to officers and the recommendation is to refuse planning permission or the recommendation is to approve planning permission and an objection has been received.
+Members have one week from the date of notification to call in the application.
 An application on the weekly lists may be called in by ONE Member of the Planning Committee.
-A call in must be made in writing and must be accompanied by a clear planning reason such as consideration of the application further against planning policy issues, departure from the Area Plan etc.
+A call in must be made in writing and must be accompanied by a clear planning reason such as planning policy issues, departure from the Area Plan etc. Call in of applications is restricted to those applications with all information necessary for a recommendation to be made.
+The information deemed necessary to determine certain applications is set out in Appendix B.

-- Call in of applications is restricted to those applications with all information necessary for a recommendation to be made.
-The roles and responsibilities and information deemed necessary to determine certain applications is set out in the Council's Validation Checklist and the Applicant/Agent Protocol - A Good Practice Guide. - All Planning Committee members will be sent a detailed Agenda five days in advance of the meeting with a list of all the applications to be presented at the meeting and the Officers' recommendations.
-A report on each application outlining the assessment of the application and the reasons for the recommendation will be included for Committee members. - Once the agenda has been issued, there will be no circulation of additional information from any source in respect of planning applications for consideration at the Planning Committee. - Officers may prepare an addendum to the agenda or update any reports or provide a verbal update on the day of the meeting, to inform Members of any new material considerations not previously addressed in the reports. - It is recommended that the Chair of the Planning Committee should hold a pre-meeting with relevant officers on each application to be considered in advance of the Planning Committee meeting. - Planning Committee meetings will be open to the public. - With effect from November 2016, in common with all other Fermanagh and Omagh District Council and Committee meetings, the proceedings of the Planning Committee will be audio recorded. - 1.7 The Planning Committee meetings will follow a standard Agenda which should allow for inclusion of the following items: - Notice of meeting - Apologies - Signing of Minutes - Presentations from External Bodies - Declaration of interests - Schedule of Planning Applications - Enforcement Matters - Development Plan issues - 1.8 Councillors will be required to declare an interest in any item on the agenda at the beginning of the meeting and must leave the meeting for that item.
-Members will then be invited to return to the meeting and notified of the Committee's decision before consideration of the next item commences.

-- 1.9 Fermanagh and Omagh District Council has resolved that it will not usually receive presentations from external bodies at the Planning Committee.
+- All Planning Committee members will be sent a detailed agenda 5 days in advance of the meeting with a list of all the applications to be presented at the meeting and the officers' recommendations.
+A report on each application outlining the assessment of the application and the reasons for the recommendation will be included for Committee members. - After the agenda has been issued, there would be no circulation of additional information from any source in respect of planning applications for consideration at the Planning Committee. - Officers will prepare an addendum to the agenda or update any reports on the day of the meeting, to inform Members of any new material considerations not previously addressed in the reports. - It is recommended that the Chair of the Planning Committee should hold a pre-meeting with relevant officers on each application to be considered in advance of the Planning Committee meeting. - Planning Committee meetings will be open to the public. - With effect from November 2016, in common with all other Fermanagh and Omagh District Council and Committee meetings, the proceedings of the Planning Committee will be audio recorded. - 1.7 The Planning Committee meetings will follow a standard Agenda which should allow for inclusion of the following items: - Notice of meeting - Apologies - Signing of Minutes - Presentations from External Bodies - Declaration of interests - Schedule of Planning Applications - Enforcement matters - Development Plan issues - 1.8 Councillors will be required to declare an interest in any item on the agenda at the beginning of the meeting and must leave the meeting for that item.
+Members will then be invited to return to the meeting and notified of the Committee's decision before consideration of the next item commences. - 1.9 Fermanagh and Omagh District Council has resolved that it will not usually receive presentations from external bodies at the Planning Committee.
 However, on those occasions where the Committee deems it appropriate to receive a presentation on matters of interest relevant to the Committee, this will be accommodated as the fourth item on the Agenda after Declaration of Interests.
-Such presentations, including Members' Questions and Answers, should not exceed 20 minutes. - 1.10 In presenting planning applications to Committee, the following procedures for each application will apply: - (i) Introduction by Planning Officer.
+Such presentations, including Members' Questions and Answers, should not exceed 20 minutes.

+- 1.10 In presenting planning applications to Committee, the following procedures for each application will apply: - (i) Introduction by planning officer.